advanced-js/syllabus/README.md

 ## Prerequisites

 * [INFO1-CE9755 - JavaScript](http://scps.nyu.edu/content/scps/academics/course_detail.html?id=INFO1-CE9755) ([syllabus](http://samsultan.com/javascript)) or equivalent
-* Understanding of variables, data types, control flow, and basic function usage in JavaScript - see [Beginner Materials](#beginner-materials)
+* Understanding of variables, data types, control flow, and basic function usage in JavaScript
 * Strong intermediate knowledge of HTML, and at least basics of CSS
-* Basic jQuery knowledge (DOM interaction) is a plus
+* Basic jQuery knowledge (DOM interaction like adding/removing elements/classes, etc.)

 These won't be enforced by the instructor, but you will be pretty lost without understanding those concepts.
+If you need a refresher, take a look at the [Beginner Materials](#beginner-materials).

 ## Course Overview